The 20 Best Podcasts For Women's Mental Health

 Diet Starts Tomorrow unpacks the emotional side of health, well-being, and beauty.
 Its hosts, Remy Kassimir and Emily Lubin, team together to combat the wellness fads that can make you feel unwell.

-9. Brown Girl Self Care
+9. Brown Girl Self-Care

 10. The Wellness Mama

-The Wellness Mama is a podcast for women and mothers who want to learn more about popular health topics, including food, stress, sleep, fitness, toxins, natural living, and much more.
+The Wellness Mama is a podcast for women and mothers who want to learn more about popular health topics, including food, stress, sleep, fitness, toxins, and natural living.
+Host Katie Wells interviews health experts whose stories and knowledge can help you improve your family's health.

-Host Katie Wells interviews health experts, whose stories and knowledge can help you improve your family’s health.
 As a mom herself, Katie is passionate about finding actionable solutions to enhance your health and family life.
-Listeners enjoy her thoughtful approach to everyday challenges, from building health habits to getting enough sunlight.
+Listeners often enjoy her thoughtful approach to everyday challenges, from building health habits to getting enough sunlight.

 11. We Can Do Hard Things

+Every week, We Can Do Hard Things reminds listeners that overcoming their next challenge is possible, even if it's getting through the day.
 The podcast is created by Glennon Doyle, author of the best-selling book Untamed.
-The book and podcast stem from Doyle’s personal mantra, “WE CAN DO HARD THINGS,” which shapes every episode of her podcast.
+The book and podcast stem from Doyle's mantra, "WE CAN DO HARD THINGS," which shapes every episode of her podcast.

-12. Black Girl In Om
+12. Black Girl in Om

 Black Girl in Om is a calming, affirmative podcast that champions the consciousness and transformation of Black women.
-Over 2 million listeners tune in for their weekly dose of inspiration, which includes practical wellness strategies, self-care tips, and discussions of spiritual awakening and intergenerational healing.
+Over two million listeners tune in for their weekly dose of inspiration, which includes practical wellness strategies, self-care tips, and discussions of spiritual awakening and intergenerational healing.

 Host Lauren Ash offers a balance of “girl talk” and warm, thoughtful advice.
 With her podcast and other ventures, she strives toward a world where women of color feel seen, freed, and empowered.

-13. Self-Care IRL
+13. Self-care IRL

 14. Stuff Mom Never Told You

-15. Terrible, Thanks For Asking
+15. Terrible, Thanks for Asking

-The show is inspired by Nora’s personal experiences with grief, and she considers herself a reluctant expert on the subject.
-To date, she and her team have released over 200 episodes.
-Nora and her guests explore subjects such as parenting, romantic partnerships, breakups, and other universal experiences that affect women, men, and non-binary people alike.
-Regardless of your identities and life experiences, each episode encourages listeners to cultivate more openness and empathy for others.
+Nora and her guests explore parenting, romantic partnerships, breakups, and other universal experiences that affect women, men, and non-binary people alike.
+Regardless of one's identity or life experiences, one can listen in to cultivate more emotional openness and empathy for others.

-16. Encyclopedia Womanica
+16. Encyclopedia womanica

-If you’re running tight on time, this bite-sized podcast is the choice for you.
+This bite-sized podcast is a fun choice if you're running tight on time.
 In each five-minute episode, this award-winning podcast highlights influential women from history.
-Its primary goal is to amplify the stories of women you may or may not know already, but definitely should.
+Its primary goal is to amplify the stories of women you may or may not know.
+For those searching for a balance of history and inspiration, Womanica could be a helpful resource.
+You can listen whether on a snack break, driving your work commute, or winding down after a long day.

 17. Dare I Say